accessibility/Axioms/README.md

 - **There’s no such thing as an average user and the need for personalization is inevitable.** There is no “one-size-fits-all” digital tool that will meet everyone’s needs.
 Dark Mode is just the beginning.
 - **Digital is one service channel.** When planning inclusive services ensure that all channels & touchpoints apply an inclusive lens.
 - **Designing systems that encompass the diversity "at the edges" will respond better to change and cost less in the long run.** Accommodation and accessibility gate-keeping are expensive, brittle and degrade quickly.
-- **Most people underestimate the complexity of digital accessibility.** Many teams assume that they already know how to make pages accessible.
+- **Most developers/designers underestimate the complexity of digital accessibility.** Many teams assume that they already know how to make pages accessible.